Tyson to offer vaccination event at Noel plant

 Several meat companies also have launched campaigns to educate employees and dispel rumors about the vaccines.

-Last spring, the virus spread through many meatpacking plants, where workers stand shoulder to shoulder on production lines, and as a result, the UFCW said it believes members will be eager for vaccines.
-The UFCW, which represents roughly 80% of the nation’s beef and pork workers and 33% of its poultry workers, estimates that nearly 22,000 meatpacking workers have been infected or exposed, and at least 132 have died of COVID-19.
+Last spring, the virus spread through many meatpacking plants, where workers stand shoulder to shoulder on production lines, and as a result, the union said it believes members will be eager for vaccines.
+The United Food and Commercial Workers International, which represents roughly 80% of the nation’s beef and pork workers and 33% of its poultry workers, estimates that nearly 22,000 meatpacking workers have been infected or exposed, and at least 132 have died of COVID-19.

 Commented